Andreas-Kreouzos/Spring_Boot_Prometheus_Grafana/README.md

 ## Application Map & Specifications
 ![35  MSc Thesis App Map](https://user-images.githubusercontent.com/77160233/197356806-ba9dbb4d-7bfa-40e8-a416-897d32adcde3.png)

+**Important Note:** The application used two external APIs, one for the cryptocurrency news and the other to fetch IMDb data about the best box office movies of all time.
+However, the IMDb removed the usage of it's free API service leading it's users to consume the paid one.
+For these reasons, it was necessary to be removed.

 1. Login system for registering users' data in database.
 The authentication includes, among other things, an Email Verification system in which an automated email message is sent to the address that has been declared, while the user must open it and press the activation link that will redirect him back to the application.
 This patch is hidden inside Spring Security.